frederiksemmel/linicrypt_typst/main.typ

   is almost always fulfilled except if the adversary is extremely unlucky.
   For that to happen, at the very least $a$ needs to be zero, which happens with probability $1/(|FF|)$.

-  TODO this last argument is handwavy, needs to be fixed together with the other TODOs connected to this.
+  TODO this last argument is hand wavy, needs to be fixed together with the other TODOs connected to this.
 ]

 TODO include $span(c_i)$ in the definition of the oracle constraint.